NIMH-SCCN/callicog/docs/install_executive_pc.md

 source .venv/bin/activate
 callicog start demo
 ```
-This should launch a Python window with an interactive stimulus (red, blue, and yellow square) on a blank grey background. **If successful, CalliCog has been successfully installed.**
+This should launch a Python window with an interactive stimulus. **If successful, CalliCog has been successfully installed.**

 ## Database setup

+### Why is a database required?
+A CalliCog database instance is required for execution of commands and as the
+backend for the interactive webapp.
+It contains the behavioral data recorded from operant chambers, and the associated metadata (i.e. experimental design parameters set by the user).
+When the user interacts with the webapp, they are essentially interfacing with the database.

 CalliCog was built for use with Postgres.
 You can likely use another RDBMS, but it will require some customization.

 ### Install and configure Postgres